apachols/rabble/docs/NOTES.md

 ## TODO

 - Shuffled rack order preserved on server when state changes.
-- You can see the blank in the tile rack :|
 - Display error on invalid play
 - Handle blanks 1: submit word
 - Join link click to copy on desktop and mobile web